 The first and main question to ask yourself is when the time comes, where do you intend to sell the gold or silver bullion?

-However if you believe you may wish to sell overseas then the more recognisable PAMP products may be the better option.
+However, if you may wish to sell overseas, then the more recognisable PAMP products may be the better option.
 Of course when it comes to silver you’ll have to consider whether you would try and lug say 20 kilos of silver around the airports with you!
-Gold is much more portable of course (one of the characteristics that makes it money) and so a PAMP 1oz bar can make a great travel insurance product.
-At today’s prices a bit over NZ$2000 that can be easily hidden on your person, in a pocket etc. Often a great gift for a travelling son or daughter.
-An emergency back up they can’t easily blow on beer in a london pub but if necessary can turn into cash!
+Gold is much more portable of course (one of the characteristics that makes it money).
+So a PAMP 1oz bar can make a great travel insurance product.
+At today’s prices a bit under NZ$2700 that can be easily hidden on your person, in a pocket etc. Often a great gift for a travelling son or daughter.
+An emergency back up they can’t easily blow on beer in a London pub but if necessary can turn into cash!